 Brussels sprouts are one of the most maligned winter vegetables, probably because they are often cooked so poorly.
-They are usually served whole, overcooked, and underflavored—but this need not be the case.
-Simply trimming and halving them, or better yet shredding them, brings out the flavor inside these tightly, delicately layered orbs.
-Diced smoked ham and toasted pecans add flavor and crunch to the sprouts.–Diane Morgan
+They are usually served whole, overcooked, and underflavored—but this need not be the case.–Diane Morgan

 Don’t like rushing around at the last minute?
-Who does?
-With this simple make-ahead tactic, you can focus your energies instead on convincing the veggie loathers at your table that these little green orbs don’t bite back.
-The ingredients can be prepared and chopped up to 8 hours in advance.
-Just cover the prepped Brussels sprouts, garlic, and pecans and set aside at room temperature, then chop the ham and toss it in the fridge.
+No one does.
+All you need is a simple make-ahead tactic for your side dishes at the holiday table, one that will allow you to channel your energies instead of convincing the veggie loathers at your table that these little green orbs don’t bite back.
+Take this recipe, in which the ingredients can be prepared and chopped up to 8 hours in advance.
+Just set the prepped Brussels sprouts, garlic, and pecans and set aside at room temperature, then chop the ham and toss it in the fridge.
+While your roast rests after coming out of the oven, toss everything for this side dish together on the stovetop.
+Then accept the kudos.

 Ingredients